afg360/Bus2Go/scripts/README.md

 Moreover, do the same regardless for the download, to the $project folder, which would point to folder in the android project where the assets will be stored (in this case the database).
 ### Dependencies
 The script uses curl to download the necessary files, as well as unzip in linux for unziping the zip file.
+You must have both installed before proceeding.